higherbar-ai/ml4qc/README.rst

       require correction classified as "OKAY" (vs. "GOOD") quality
     * **Supervised results**: Full results still TBD, but predictive results poor overall, though slightly better with structural models (logistic regression and neural networks)
-    * **Unsupervised results**: Very significant enumerator effects discovered and summarized, but not at cluster level
+    * **Unsupervised results**: Once many of the effects of nonrandom assignment are controlled out, there are only weak enumerator effects at the cluster level

 Documentation
 -------------